Ironhack-Data-Madrid-PartTime-Oct22/lab-mysql-select/README.md

 ## Challenge 4 - Best Selling Authors Ranking

 Now modify your solution in Challenge 3 so that the output will display all 23 authors instead of the top 3.

+Hint: use `CASE WHEN`.
+If want to know more [click here](https://mode.com/sql-tutorial/sql-case/)

 Note that the authors who have sold 0 titles should also appear in your output (ideally display `0` instead of `NULL` as the `TOTAL`).
 Also order your results based on `TOTAL` from high to low.

 ## Deliverables